Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Tedor joked frogs and toads might not be as famous as the “charismatic mega vertebrates” like the panda or humpback whale.
 However, there’s been a considerable decline in amphibians in the last twenty years due to habitat loss, pollutants, climate change, parasites, and disease, which is a cause of great concern.

 Frogs and toads are essential for pest control and as a food source for other animals.
-They are extremely sensitive to environmental change; hence changes in their populations can be early indicators for ecological problems.
+They are extremely sensitive to environmental change; hence, changes in their populations can be early indicators of ecological problems.

-The Frog & Toad Field Guide provided during training lists sixteen species, about ten of which live in our neck of the woods (northern NJ) from what I could tell, though I’m not an expert.
+The Frog & Toad Field Guide provided during training lists sixteen species, about ten of which live in our neck of the woods (northern NJ), from what I could tell, though I’m not an expert.
 And you don’t need to be to become a Frog Watch USA volunteer.
-All it takes is a few hours of training to learn how to choose a wetland site, how to listen for just three minutes a minimum of four times a year, and how to record your findings.
+All it takes is a few hours of training to learn how to choose a wetland site, listen for just three minutes a minimum of four times a year, and record your findings.

 There’s a CD available to help memorize their mating songs before getting started.
 That’s not hard.
 Think of how many tunes and lyrics you know by heart.
 What are ten more amphibian songs to add to your favorites?

-While volunteering is not a significant commitment of time, the valuable data will help save our wetlands, critical for erosion & flood control and natural water filtration.
+While volunteering is not a significant time commitment, the valuable data will help save our wetlands, which are critical for erosion & flood control and natural water filtration.
 Not to mention the threatened species that rely on wetlands, such as our essential and adorable frogs and toads.

 Do you know the difference between Frogs and Toads?